Tamar Gendler

-Tamar Szabó Gendler (born December 20, 1965) is an American academic and philosopher.
-She has been the Dean of the Faculty of Arts and Sciences at Yale University, where she is also the Vincent J. Scully Professor of Philosophy and a Professor of Psychology and Cognitive Sciences.
-Her academic research focuses on issues in philosophical psychology, epistemology, metaphysics, and areas related to philosophical methodology.
+Tamar Szabó Gendler (born 1965) is an American philosopher and academic.
+She is a professor of philosophy, psychology, and cognitive science at Yale University, where she also served as inaugural dean of the Faculty of Arts and Sciences from 2014 to 2024.
+Her academic research focuses on issues in the philosophy of psychology, epistemology, metaphysics, aesthetics, and moral psychology.

-Gendler is best known for her work on thought experiments, imagination—particularly on the phenomenon of imaginative resistance—and for coining the term alief.
+Gendler is best known for her work on thought experiments and imagination—particularly on the phenomenon of imaginative resistance—and for coining the term alief.

 Early life and education

-Gendler was born in 1965 in Princeton, New Jersey, to Mary and Everett Gendler, a Conservative rabbi.
-She grew up in Andover, Massachusetts, where she attended public schools and then Phillips Academy Andover.
+Tamar Gendler was born in December 1965, to rabbi Everett Gendler and his wife Mary.
+At the time, Everett Gendler was a rabbi at the Jewish Center of Princeton, New Jersey.
+Tamar Gendler attended Phillips Academy in Andover, Massachusetts, and graduated in 1983.

-As an undergraduate, she studied at Yale University, where she was a championship debater in the American Parliamentary Debate Association and a member of Manuscript Society.
-She graduated summa cum laude in 1987 with distinction in the humanities, mathematics, and philosophy.
+As an undergraduate, Gendler studied at Yale University, where she was a member of the Yale Debate Association.
+She graduated in 1987 with majors in the Humanities and Mathematics & Philosophy programs.

-After graduating from college, she worked for several years as an assistant to Linda Darling-Hammond at the RAND Corporation's education policy division in Washington, D.C.
+From 1987 to 1988, she worked for the Council for Basic Education as a research assistant.
+From 1988 to 1989, she was an education policy analyst for Linda Darling-Hammond and others at the RAND Corporation.

-In 1996, she earned her Ph.D. in philosophy from Harvard University, where she was supervised by Robert Nozick, Derek Parfit and Hilary Putnam.
+She was a Ph.D. candidate at the University of California, Berkeley, from 1989 to 1990, before transferring to Harvard University, where she was advised by Robert Nozick, Derek Parfit, and Hilary Putnam and received her Ph.D. in philosophy in 1996.